karimelgazar/OpenCV-in-Arabic-for-Beginners/README.md

         # change "YOUR_ENV_NAME" with the name you want "DON'T use empty spaces in the environment name"
         conda env create -n YOUR_ENV_NAME -file environment.yml

+3. Or Just use the `base` environment

+         conda env update -n base --file environment.yml

-3. If face any problem run the command bleow to install all the package I use on my PC (It will take some time).
+4. If face any problem run the command bleow to install all the package I use on my PC (It will take some time).

          conda env update -n base --file all.yml